UselessGuru/UG-Miner/README.md

       **Experimental**
-      More than one instance of UG-Miner can run on the same rig Each instance must be placed in its own directory and must use non-overlapping port ranges (configuration item '$APIport')
-      Miner has to be started prior the launch of the next instance Do not use the same miner devices in more than one instance as this will give invalid hash rate & power usage readings causing incorrect best miner selection.
+      More than one instance of UG-Miner can run on the same rig Each instance must be placed in its own directory Must use non-overlapping port ranges (configuration item '$APIport') Do not use the same miner devices in more than one instance (this will give invalid hash rate & power consumption readings causing incorrect best miner selection)

    Miner Switching Log